1 Drexel Drive

 - All of the public schools in your home state.
 Because most public institutions give preference to state residents (whose parents are paying the taxes which fund the schools) and many accept NO non-residents.

-- State schools in your region which have a reputation for accepting out-of-state students.
-Examples are: a) The University of Tennessee-Memphis will accept students from any state which borders Tennessee and b) The University of South Alabama will accept students from the Gulf Coast Mississippi and the panhandle of Florida.
+- Public schools in your region which have a reputation for accepting students from nearby states.
+Examples are: a) The University of Tennessee Medical School will accept students from any state which borders Tennessee and b) The University of South Alabama Medical School will accept students from the Gulf Coast of Mississippi and the panhandle of Florida.
 You should check residency requirements for admission in the Medical School Admission Requirements (MSAR) online resource and similar resources for details regarding other schools.
-NOTE: Even though some state schools accept out-of-state students, they probably give preference to residents and generally expect nonresidents to have higher GPA's and MCAT scores than state residents.
+NOTE: Even though some state schools accept out-of-state students, they probably give preference to residents and generally expect non-residents to have higher GPA's and test scores than in-state residents.
 Check MSAR and other admission requirements resources to see residency requirements of various schools.

 - At least one "Wild Card" school.
 These are private and public schools which have a good reputation for enrolling underrepresented minorities, are making efforts to increase minority enrollment, and have graduated XU students in the past (although they may not currently have very many XU students enrolled).
 Further, these may be U.S. schools that are not as as "well known" to students, for example, due to geographic location or being newly accredited.
-A few examples are the University of Iowa, the U of Louisville, the U of Kentucky, Thomas Jefferson U (Philadelphia), Medical College of Wisconsin, St. Louis University, Loyola-Stritch (Chicago), Wright State (Dayton), Wayne State (Detroit), and Rush.
+A few examples are U of Iowa, the U of Louisville, Thomas Jefferson U (Philadelphia), Medical College of Wisconsin, St. Louis University, Loyola-Stritch, Wright State, Wayne State, and Rush .
 Review the Medical School Admission Requirements (MSAR) online resource and other admissions requirements publications to see which schools take appreciable numbers of out-of-state residents as well as those which have appreciable numbers of minority students.
 It is imperative that you take the time to explore public and private schools that might be considered "wild cards"

 Other Schools to Which You Should Consider Applying in Order to Reach the Recommended Number of Schools:

-- Private schools, especially those to which XU students have been accepted in the past.
+- Private and public school to which XU students have been accepted in the past.
 Private schools generally do not receive state aid and are thus able to accept students from all areas of the country.
 However, because they accept students from the entire country, they are generally more competitive.
-Some schools in this category might include U of Rochester, Temple, St. Louis, and Tulane).
-Review the Medical School Admission Requirements (MSAR) online resource and other admission requirements resources for others.
+Consider applying to public schools outside of your state provided they accept out-of-state residents.

 - Schools in states where you already have connections.
-For example, if you were raised in Chicago but have been living in Atlanta for the past four years, you might apply to Chicago schools OR a school at which you attended a research or enrichment program and were encouraged to apply.
+For example, if you were raised in Chicago but have been living in Atlanta for the past four years, you might apply to Chicago schools.
+You should also consider applying to schools where you attended a research or enrichment program and were encouraged to apply.

 - "Big Name" schools (PROBABLY NOT WORTHWHILE IF YOUR GPA and MCAT, DAT, etc. scores are NOT competitive).
 If you have very competitive academic credentials, you might consider applying to a "Big Name" schools such as Harvard, Johns Hopkins, UCSF, and others that are ranked very high in a variety of areas (for perspective, see latest US News & World Report rankings).

-- More of the "Wild Card" schools above.
+- More of the "Wild Card" schools described above.

-List of Medical Schools to Which Students From States with Sizeable XU enrollments Might Consider Applying as Well as the Total Number to Which They Should Apply:
+List of MEDICAL to Which Students from States with Sizeable XU enrollments Might Consider Applying as Well as the Total Number to Which They Should Apply:

 - Alabama: Apply to at least 10 including UAB, South Alabama, Meharry, Howard, Morehouse, Tennessee, at least one "Wild Card"